zenorocha/liferay-learn/docs/commerce/2.x/en/promoting-products/introduction-to-discounts.md

 ## Coupon Codes

-Regardless of which discount type you choose, you can make a discount even more exclusive by offering a coupon code.
-This code can be shared through emails, newsletters, or ads.
+Regardless of which discount type you choose, you can make a discount more exclusive by requiring a coupon code.
+You can generate a coupon code then share it through emails, newsletters, or ads.

 ![Activate the Coupon Code feature and enter a coupon code for this discount type.](./introduction-to-discounts/images/02.png)